-- 1 Disconnect the battery if the vehicle is to be stored for more than 7 days. - Make sure that the protective covers are not removed from an incomplete vehicle until the modification is started. - Make sure that components removed during modification are kept clean and dry. - Make sure that components removed during modification are refitted to the same vehicle.
+- Disconnect the battery if the vehicle is to be stored for more than 7 days (ICE only). - For a storage period in excess of 30 days, disconnect the 12V Battery to maintain state of charge of the High Voltage battery (BEV only) - Make sure that the protective covers are not removed from an incomplete vehicle until the modification is started. - Make sure that components removed during modification are kept clean and dry. - Make sure that components removed during modification are refitted to the same vehicle. - If disconnected, make sure the 12 Volt battery negative cable is isolated or separated from the battery terminal to avoid unintended re-connection or arcing.